Nitrolaunch/nitrolaunch/docs/docs/packages/scripts.md

 	if not side client {
 		finish;
 	}
-	if not modloader fabriclike {
+	if not loader fabriclike {
 		fail unsupported_loader;
 	}
 	if version "1.18" {